6 Customer Success Best Practices to Improve Retention

 To be a fast-growing SaaS company, you don’t just need to grow your sales and month-on-month MRR.
 Another important aspect of growth is your ability to retain and renew your existing customers.

 Struggling with renewals and retention will increase your burn rate faster than you think.
-Hence, you will have much slower growth.

 That’s the reason why focusing your effort on what happens after you make the deal is also an important part of every B2B SaaS company.

 Note: This article has embedded real-life examples, strategies, and cases from the author and her company, Growbots.